With its awesome looks and good build quality, is the Samsung Galaxy J7 Prime the smartphone for you? Read our two cents’ worth to find out.

 This smartphone has a slightly curved screen, tapered to meet the side edges.
 Samsung used its proprietary display technology called (Plane Line Switching) PLS TFT, giving the J7 better viewing angles and image quality.

 The J7 Prime has a 13MP camera with a single-tone LED flash.
-The camera lens has an aperture of 1.9, compared to other smartphones, which has 2.0.
+The camera lens has an aperture of 1.9, compared to other smartphones, which have 2.0.
 This simply means the lens eye is more “open” thus allowing for more light.
-This set up is very ideal for low light situations, which the J7 Prime is pretty good at.
+This setup is very ideal for low-light situations, which the J7 Prime is pretty good at.
 It has a great camera that works well, especially on Auto mode.
 Other modes include Panorama, continuous shot, HDR, “beautify”, Night and Sports mode.

 The camera also features a Pro mode (manual mode) though it is quite limited in features.
 It supports adjustments for ISO, EV, and White balance but there is no way you can control the shutter speed, so for those who are into long exposure photography, this is not possible with the J7 Prime.

-For its price range, the J7 Prime is quite okay with me.
-I give my thumbs up for the aesthetics of the device and for its solid built.
+For its price range, the J7 Prime is quite good.
+I give my thumbs up for the aesthetics of the device and for its solid build.